Blendify/blender-manual/trunk/blender_docs/manual/render/shaders/textures/types/image/workflow.rst

 Creating an Image Texture
 -------------------------

-To create an image within Blender, you have to first create a :doc:`New Blank </editors/uv/editing/applying_image>` Image with a uniform color or test grid.
+To create an image within Blender, you have to first create a new :doc:`Blank Image </editors/uv/editing/applying_image>` with a uniform color or test grid.
 After that, you can color the image using the:

 - Vertex colors as the basis for an image.
 - Render Bake image based on how the mesh looks in the scene.

 After you have created your image, you can modify it using Blender's built-in :doc:`Texture Paint </sculpt_paint/texture_paint/introduction>` or any external image painting program.

-.. note:: See Texture in 3D View but does not Render

-   You may be able to see the texture in Textured display mode in the 3D View;
-   rendering, however, requires a material.
-   You must have a *Face Textures* material assigned to the mesh for it to render using the UV texture.
-   In the Material settings, Add New material to a selected object and enable *Face Textures*.

 Examples